mikkmad/Software_development_F2023/Markdown Language/Readme.md

 <!-- How to use Syntax highlighting -->
 ## Code-highlighting (Also called 'Syntax highlighting')
-This is probably the most important and most valuable aspect of using Markdown language for taking notes and describing your Coding-project in detail.
+This is probably the most important and most valuable aspect of using Markdown language for taking notes and describing your Code-project in detail.

 Code-highlighting is a pain to setup in text-editors like Word or the like, but it is rather simply in Markdown language.

 All one have to do is type triple '`' followed by the code language, you want to use the highlighting from.
-To see exactly how the setup looks, I advice to look in the "Readme.md" file provided in this project.
+To see exactly how the setup looks, I advise you to look in the "Readme.md" file provided in this folder.

 <!-- Examples of Syntax Highlighting in Java, Python and C# -->
 ### **Java example**: